juanfernandes/juanfernandes-uk/src/notes/weeknotes-12.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #12'
+title: "Weeknotes #12"
-description: >-
-  Short week at work due to the bank holidays in the UK.
+description: "Short week at work due to the bank holidays in the UK.
 First time working from home in this contract.
-I should really make some notes during the week to make writing weeknotes easier.
+I should really make some notes during the week to make writing weeknotes easier."
 keywords:
   - weeknotes
   - week notes